pnminh/udacity-data-engineering/data-modeling/project/workspace/README.md

 # Sparkify's song-play ETL pipeline
+The data pipeline to extract data from song and log JSON files and load them into Postgres database.

-## The nature of a need for the song-play ETL pipeline
+## The nature of the song-play ETL pipeline
 Sparkify finds it extremely important to keep the customers engaged with and stay active on our platform by continuously updating the application with new features tailored to the users' needs